PetrosKatiforis/Ermis-Programming-Language/README.md

 # Ermis Programming Language

-Ermis is an extremely simple Greek programming language aimed for educational purposes <br />
+Ermis is an extremely simple Greek programming language dedicated into teaching students the basics of programming <br />
-The project contains the interpreter implemented in Python
+The project contains the interpreter implemented in Python, using zero external dependencies

 <br />